tsfpga/tsfpga/doc/simulation.rst

 -----------------

 If you want to dive into a more realistic example have a look at `examples/simulate.py <https://gitlab.com/truestream/tsfpga/blob/master/examples/simulate.py>`__ in the repo.
-Or continue reading this document for an exaplanation of the mechanisms.
+Or continue reading this document for an explanation of the mechanisms.

 This file handles things like